 Getting a BCL card is easy!
-If you're a resident of Broward County, you can APPLY ONLINE at www.broward.org/library (Click on Need a library card), or at any BCL location.
+If you're a resident of Broward County, you can APPLY ONLINE at http:// broward.org/Library (Click on Need a Library Card), or at any BCL location.
 If you're not a resident, or if you need to reregister for a library card, please visit one of our BCL locations for assistance.